baekdusan/aaai26-workshop-prototype/prompt_heuristic_evaluator.md

 	      "problem_description": "Additional items include many sold out items, which may cause frustration at the beginning of the task.", "heuristic_violated": "The interactive system should provide the user with the controls and task-related information needed for each step of the task.", “reasoning”: “Users need to see available products to make purchases, but seeing many sold-out items first creates frustration and wastes time.” // Explain why you identified this problem based on the violated heuristic
-	      "importance_score": “4, because it hinders goal achievement but doesn't completely block it.” // Rate importance of each issue in terms of its potential impact on user goal achievement from 1 (Very low impact) to 7 (Very high impact) score. and explain how you determined the score
 	"recommendation": "Filter out sold-out items by default, or visually de-emphasize them to guide user attention to available products."
 	    },
 	    {